gjellerup1857/abbv/ui-components/README.md

 renderButton({ icon: <Icon /> });
 ```

-##### Put values you are asserting against into variables as opposed to defining inline
+> **Note:** Put values you are asserting against into variables as opposed to defining inline

 Not only can this save us from repetition and uncaught mistakes, but it also makes it easier for readers of tests to understand the meaning of any given value.
 Remember: tests are great forms of documentation!